Rwinkah/tradify/README.md

 npm run start:dev

+---

+## **API Documentation**
+The API documentation is available via Swagger.
+Once the application is running, you can access it at:

+This provides detailed information about all available endpoints, request/response formats, and authentication requirements.

+---

 ### Key Assumptions
 # Currency Management:

-All currency codes are validated against the Currency table before performing operations.
+Initial Currencies are specified in the currencies.json file All currency codes are validated against the Currency table before performing operations.

+# Wallet Management:
+Wallets are initialied with a wallet balance of the default currency specified in .env

+# Rate Management:

+All currencies are  available on https://v6.exchangerate-api.com/v6

 # Transaction Management:

-All wallet operations (deposit, withdrawal, swap) are logged as transactions.
+All wallet operations (deposit, withdrawal, swap, trader) are logged as transactions.
 Transactions are saved as part of atomic database operations to ensure consistency.

 # Redis Usage: